Michel Foucault: The body and sexuality

 According to Foucault, the body is not something objective that stands outside history and culture.
 Instead, Foucault argues, the body has been and is continuously shaped by society and history—by work, diet, body ideals, exercise, medical interventions, etc. Foucault presents no "theory" of the body, but does write about it in Discipline and Punish as well as in The History of Sexuality.
 Foucault was critical of all purely biological explanations of phenomena such as sexuality, madness and criminality.
 Further, Foucault argues, that the body is not sufficient as a basis for self-understanding and understanding of others.

 In Discipline and Punish, Foucault shows how power and the body are tied together, for example by the disciplinary power primarily focusing on individual bodies and their behavior.
 Foucault argues that power, by manipulating bodies/behavior, also manipulates people's minds.
-Foucault turns the common saying "the body is the prison of the soul" and instead posits that "the soul is the prison of the body".
+Foucault turns the platonic saying "the body is the prison of the soul" (Phaedo, 66a–67d) and instead posits that "the soul is the prison of the body".

 According to Foucault, sexology has tried to exert itself as a "science" by referring to the material (the body).
 In contrast to this, Foucault argues that sexology is a pseudoscience, and that "sex" is a pseudo-scientific idea.
 For Foucault the idea of a natural, biologically grounded and fundamental sexuality is a normative historical construct that has also been used as an instrument of power.
 By describing sex as the biological and fundamental cause to peoples' gender identity, sexual identity and sexual behavior, power has effectively been able to normalize sexual and gendered behavior.
 This has made it possible to evaluate, pathologize and "correct" peoples' sexual and gendered behavior, by comparing bodies behaviors to the constructed "normal" behavior.
 For Foucault, a "normal sexuality" is as much of a construct as a "natural sexuality".
 Therefore, Foucault was also critical of the popular discourse that dominated the debate over sexuality during the 1960s and 1970s.
 During this time, the popular discourse argued for a "liberation" of sexuality from a cultural, moral and capitalistic oppression.
 Foucault, however, argues that peoples' opinions about and experiences of sexuality are always a result of cultural and power mechanisms.
 To "liberate" sexuality from one group of norms only means that another group of norms takes its place.
 This, however, does not mean that Foucault considers resistance to be futile.
 What Foucault argues for is rather that it is impossible to become completely free from power, and that there is simply no "natural" sexuality.
 Power always involves a dimension of resistance, and therefore also a possibility for change.
 Although Foucault considers it impossible to step outside of power-networks, it is always possible to change these networks or navigate them differently.